Sunday Services at 10:00am

+Are you getting the picture?
 The cup is more than just a simple metaphor for a difficult ordeal.
 The cup is a metaphor for God’s wrath, God’s righteous judgment on human sin, God’s punishment for evil and wickedness.
 It causes men to stagger, to beat their breast, to go mad.
-When Jesus asks the Father to remove the cup from him, if at all possible, he is asking if there is any way to save us without having to bear the wrath of the Father on human sin.
+When Jesus asks the Father to remove the cup from him, if at all possible, he is asking the Father if there is any other way to save us that would not involve having to bear the wrath of the Father on human sin.
 Can you understand why Jesus might have been sweating blood?

 Now, I know that just mentioning the word “wrath” stirs up all sorts of reactions in people, who may see the concept of the wrath of God as something primitive and out of line with a God of love.
 Many people like the idea of a God of love, but don’t like the wrath part.
-But his wrath towards sin and evil comes precisely out of His holiness and love.
-If we love something, then we hate what destroys or threatens it.
-God loves his people, and hates the evil that is done to them.
+But his wrath towards sin and evil comes precisely out of His love and His holiness.
+If we love something, then we hate that which destroys or threatens it.
+God loves His people, and hates the evil that is done to them.
 And like any good judge, he must punish evil.
-A judge who will not punish evil but lets it off the hook is not a good judge but a wicked judge.
+A judge who will not punish evil but lets those who do evil off the hook every time is not a good judge but a wicked judge.

-So, because God is holy, he can not stand sin.
-Because he is loving, he must punish evil.
-The dilemma is that, as read in Romans 3:23, “all have sinned and fall short of the glory of God,” and therefore we all deserve judgment, all deserve punishment.
-And because God hates sin, we all deserve to be destroyed.
-We all deserve God’s wrath.
+So, because God is holy, he can not tolerate sin.
+He has a holy hatred for it.
+And because he is loving, he must punish evil.
+But there is a dilemma with that.
+The dilemma is that, as read in Romans 3:23, “all have sinned and fall short of the glory of God.”
+The line through good and evil cuts through every human heart.
+And therefore, if God were to destroy evil, we would all be destroyed, for we all deserve judgment, and we all deserve punishment.
 But because God loves us, he does not leave us without hope in our sinful condition, but takes the punishment on Himself, as God the Son comes and willingly drinks the cup of wrath full strength as our substitute, our Savior.